Stock Car Racing

-And while it would be hard to imagine a more high-profile victory, Bayne has continued to make his mark in NASCAR, whether it be in Sprint Cup or the NASCAR XFINITY Series.
-That was no more evident than in 2013 when another significant personal milestone was followed days later by another milestone victory.
+And while it would be hard to imagine a more high-profile victory, Bayne has continued to make his mark in NASCAR, whether it be in Cup or the NASCAR XFINITY Series.
+That was no more evident than in 2013 when another significant personal milestone was followed days later by another memorable victory.
 After getting married on June 4, Bayne hopped in his Roush Fenway Ford Mustang on June 9 and won the Dupont Pioneer 250 at Iowa Speedway.
-That not only represented his second NXS triumph, but the 200th all-time series win for Ford Racing.
+That not only represented his second NXS triumph, but the 200th all-time series win for Ford.

 Beside running his partial schedule for the Wood Brothers, Bayne competed full-time in the NASCAR XFINITY Series in 2013 and 2014 for Roush and finished sixth both times in the final point standings.

 · Bayne’s big NASCAR break came in 2008 when he was signed by Dale Earnhardt, Inc. as a development driver.

 · The first NASCAR start for Bayne came in the NASCAR XFINITY Series in 2009 and it occurred at his home track – Bristol Motor Speedway – for car owner Jimmy Means.
 He was 18 years old and started 26th in the Scotts Turf Builder 300 before finishing 23rd.

 · On the final week of the 2013 season, Bayne announced that he had been diagnosed with Multiple Sclerosis, but was exhibiting no symptoms of the disease and doesn’t plan on letting up with his race schedule.

 When Trevor Bayne won the 2011 Daytona 500, he became the 17th different driver to win a Monster Energy NASCAR Cup Series race for the Wood Brothers.